Sales department roles and responsibilities– Every organization has a sales team – there are no two ways about it.

 In fact, as high as 73% of your leads will not be sales-ready when first generated.

-That’s the reason why the sales department has to be extra careful while nurturing leads and trying to convert them into permanent customers.
+That’s the reason why the sales department has to be extra careful while nurturing leads and trying to convert them into permanent customers using sales funnel software.

 For the sales department, their primary goal should be to increase the conversion rate.
 Say, for instance, your sales team speaks to 100 potential customers per day, and 30 of these prospects result in a sale, then your sales team has a conversion rate of 30 percent.